rtsaad/CarND-Advanced-Lane-Lines/README.md

 ### Pipeline (video)

-Here is the link for the [project_video output]().
+Here is the link for the [project_video output](https://www.dropbox.com/s/e0s0kybks3qz8gn/track1.mp4?dl=0).
 From the video, our implementation performs reasonably well on the entire project video, our weighted average smoothed the plotted lanes without any visible catastrophic failures that would cause the car to drive off the road.

 ---

 ### Discussion

 Our implementation uses techniques (hue color) to isolate the yellow and white colors to maximize line detection.
-However, our algorithm suffered with the different road colors present on  the [challenge_video]().
+However, our algorithm suffered with the different road colors present on  the [challenge_video](https://www.dropbox.com/s/cavjm5jmk4fj6fs/track2.mp4?dl=0).
 We were able to partially bypass this problem by using an aggressive weighted average to remove low confidence (lane line) fits (Section 8).
-Here is the link for the [challenge_video output]().
+Here is the link for the [challenge_video output](https://www.dropbox.com/s/cavjm5jmk4fj6fs/track2.mp4?dl=0).

-Another problem we came across is that our implementation was not able to perform reasonably with the sharp turns of the `harder_challenge_vide`.
+Another problem we came across is that our implementation was not able to perform reasonably with the sharp turns of the [harder_challenge_vide](https://www.dropbox.com/s/wzlruhjivaedocp/track3.mp4?dl=0).
 We believe that the main problem is that the 2nd order polynomials are not enough to fit more complex curvatures, such the ones presented in this video.
 For future work, we consider to try 3nd and 4nd order polynomials to improve these results.